alfskoyen/options-alpha-scanner/README.md

 ### Spike Analysis

-A spike is defined as any day where `|log_return| > 2σ` of that window's own standard deviation — self-normalizing so each stock is measured against its own recent behavior.
+**Within Symbol** A spike is defined as any day where `|log_return| > 2σ` of that window's own standard deviation, self-normalizing so each stock is measured against its own recent behavior.

 Two windows are run: 30-day and 60-day.
 The spike ratio compares observed spikes to the expected count under normality (4.55% of days expected to exceed 2σ).
+This data point is eventually integrated into the risk score.

 **Universe-relative spike signal** is computed in the scoring layer by blending frequency × log(magnitude) across both windows and ranking percentile vs the full universe: